 The two most important factors in keeping your crested gecko healthy are food and stress.
 Make sure they have plenty of food to eat, but don’t allow them to become overweight.

-As for stress, there are many factors that can play into it.
+As for stress, many factors can play into it.
 Dehydration puts a great deal of stress on them, so make sure they have access to clean water and mist their enclosure with a spray bottle every night.
-Minimize your intrusion into their world, which means not picking them up or interacting with them unless absolutely necessary.
+Minimize your intrusion into their world, which means not picking them up or interacting with them unless necessary.

 Also, make sure the tank is properly ventilated.
 If all you do is provide moisture with no ventilation, then mold can form, leading to respiratory problems for your lizard.
 You should also pick up their waste every day so bacterial growth doesn’t get out of hand and possibly sicken them.